fruxc/Society/readme.md

 ### Make changes to your env file

-such as your DB_DATABASE, DB_USERNAME and DB_PASSWORD
+Such as your DB_DATABASE, DB_USERNAME and DB_PASSWORD

 Generate your application key using following command: